rickosborne/cascades/md/18-2-8-daybreak.md

 The pre-dawn lights of some city were passing beneath us, but they were wrong: they were sliding left to right instead of receding into the distance.
 The view was hypnotic in its impossibility.
 I wanted to stare at it to understand how such a thing could happen.
-I lost several seconds to it before a dark shape interrupted my view and I came back to myself.
+I lost several seconds to it before a dark shape interrupted my view, and I came back to myself.

 Pamela was still entranced.
 I pulled her close to me and spoke into her ear.